samuelMG1/PROJECT-F4-Savor-Space-restaurant-Recommendation-system-/README.md

 Install the necessary Python libraries:

 # Results

-The content-based filtering model provides personalized recommendations by analyzing the similarity between restaurant descriptions and user preferences.
+- **Content-Based Filtering Model**: Provides personalized recommendations by analyzing the similarity between restaurant descriptions and user preferences.
-The collaborative filtering model predicts restaurant ratings based on user behavior and provides additional recommendations.
+- **Collaborative Filtering Model**: Predicts restaurant ratings based on user behavior and provides additional recommendations.
-The deep learning model further refines these predictions by capturing complex interactions between user and restaurant features.
+- **Deep Learning Model**: Further refines these predictions by capturing complex interactions between user and restaurant features.

 # Minimum Viable Product (MVP)
 The system successfully addresses the cold start problem by switching between content-based recommendations and collaborative filtering based on user input.
 It provides a minimum viable product that offers restaurant recommendations in a user-friendly manner.

 # Future Work
-User Feedback Integration: Incorporate user feedback to continuously improve the recommendation system.
+ - **User Feedback Integration**: Incorporate user feedback to continuously improve the recommendation system.
-Geographical Expansion: Expand the geographical coverage to include more cities and regions.
+- **Geographical Expansion**: Expand the geographical coverage to include more cities and regions.
-Advanced Visuals: Add restaurant images and dish photos to enhance the user experience.
+- **Advanced Visuals**: Add restaurant images and dish photos to enhance the user experience.
-Real-time Updates: Enable real-time updates of restaurant information, including menu changes and opening hours.
+- **Real-time Updates**: Enable real-time updates of restaurant information, including menu changes and opening hours.
-Collaboration with Food Delivery Services: Integrate with food delivery services to allow users to order directly from recommended restaurants.
+- **Collaboration with Food Delivery Services**: Integrate with food delivery services to allow users to order directly from recommended restaurants in the list.

 # Contributions
 This project was developed by Andrew Manwa, Elsie Serem, Martin Omondi, Nancy Maina, and Samuel Gathogo.
 Contributions are welcome—please fork the repository and submit a pull request with proposed improvements.